Guide To Making a Claim

 If the defendant admits responsibility for your accident at the outset, your claim may settle within 6 months, although this is not always the case.

-However, please bear in mind that there may be aspects of a case which inevitably take time, such as:
+There may be aspects of a case which inevitably take time, such as:

 Please remember that, in spite of all the above possibilities, we will do everything we can to ensure that your claim is settled as quickly as possible.